November 17, 2005

 Dr. Sinclair was followed at the podium by anesthesiologists Carol Rose, M.D., of the University of Pittsburgh Medical Center, and until recently a member of the Advisory Committee, and Marc Koch, M.D., M.B.A., President and Chief Executive Officer of Somnia, Inc., a New York based Anesthesia Management Company, which specializes in providing comprehensive anesthesia, pain management and accreditation consulting services to office-based surgical facilities and ambulatory surgery centers throughout the United States.
 These three anesthesiologists were the only witnesses and they each testified in favor of keeping the warning on the propofol labeling.

-Download a copy of Dr. Sinclair’s testimony and ASA’s letter commenting on the ACG petition filed with the FDA on October 19.
+Download a copy of ASA’s letter commenting on the ACG petition filed with the FDA on October 19.